How to Handle 9 Typical Roommate Problems

 Knowing your own conflict resolution style is a great first step.
 But many people, especially freshmen and sophomores, need a little extra help.

 As the studies indicated, the chances of resolving conflict nearly triple when some sort of mediation is used.
-That number will be influenced by the effectiveness of your mediator, but it’s definitely the direction you want to take it.
+That number will be influenced by the effectiveness of your mediator, but it’s definitely the direction you want to take.

 Knowing your own conflict-resolution style and the type of issues that prompt roomie problems should enable you to be proactive.